Iraqi prime minister visits Basra, months after unrest

-BAGHDAD (AP) — Iraq’s new prime minister, Adel Abdul-Mahdi, has visited Basra, a city that last summer saw riots over acute water pollution and crippling power outages.
+BAGHDAD (AP) — Iraq’s new prime minister, Adel Abdul-Mahdi, made his first visit to Basra on Sunday, promising better water and electricity services after riots swept through the impoverished city last summer.

-Demonstrators at the time set fire to nearly every government building in the unrest, as anger over failing services reached a boiling point.
+Demonstrators set fire to nearly every government building in the summer unrest and torched most political party offices and the Iranian consulate as well.
+At least a dozen protesters were killed in the security response.

-Abdul-Madi, who was confirmed in his post in October, has made it a priority to restore services to Iraq’s second largest city and the country’s main hub for oil.
+Basra generates most of Iraq’s oil revenues, but its services are in decay.
+The city’s canals are clogged with garbage and its drinking water is unsafe.

-But local officials say Basra is being neglected by the central government and they are demanding a larger share of federal revenues in Parliament.
+Abdul-Mahdi’s visit came as Parliament debated the 2019 budget in Baghdad, with Basra lawmakers complaining the central government was neglecting their city.
+Basra is the second largest city in the country.

 Most Read Nation & World Stories